eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ![keys screen](../img/user-guide/up_key.jpg)

-Change a key's name, swipe left on it and tap the green button.
+To change a key's name, swipe left on it and tap the green button.
 To delete a key, swipe left on the key, then tap the red button.

 ![delete key](../img/user-guide/up_key_delete.jpg)